-This is a huge and complicated topic, and this blog can’t cover everything.
-We do hope to give you the lowdown on each of the most popular neighborhoods in San Francisco so you are able to choose the best one for you and your travel companions.
+We’ll give you the lowdown on the most popular areas to stay in San Francisco so you can choose the best one for yourself and your travel companions.

-So if you are trying to figure out where to stay in San Francisco for an upcoming trip (or where NOT to stay), this is a great place to start.
-If you have a particular neighborhood in mind, use the neighborhood map below to navigate to that section.
-Or start at the beginning and work your way through each neighborhood to get a good overview of the neighborhoods of San Francisco.
+If you have a particular neighborhood in mind, use the list below to navigate to that section.
+Or start at the beginning and work your way through each section to get a complete overview of the best San Francisco neighborhoods.

 - How to Get Around San Francisco